 The general drop-off point in Pakse is ‘the centre’ with its more touristic offerings.
 Shopping for tourist trinkets at Champasak Shopping Centre and Night Market or traditional Lao massage at opposite massage parlours.
 This area popular for congregations of local teens.
 The Centre sits directly next to Pakse Hotel and it makes a great starting point for roaming the backstreets in the area.
 It is found just off the main No. 13 South Road (towards No.48 Road) not far from the Mekong River and Wat Luang.

-The Champasak Palace Hotel ($30).
-An actual Palace… and completely unique experience.
+The Champasak Palace Hotel ($30) is an actual Palace… and completely unique experience.
 Check here for my review.
 Also offers a great riverside location, amazing views and has the perfect vantage point for travel to the centre.
-For cheaper guesthouses check the No. 13 South Road and backstreets leading from it.
+For cheaper guesthouses check the No. 13 South Road and the backstreets leading from it.
 Pictured is where I stayed.
 Well worth the extra pennies.
 And check here for full list of hotels.